Secretary of State

 You must present a valid Michigan no-fault insurance certificate for the vehicle.

 Your plate must be valid.
 Bring your registration or license plate number.
 Proof of insurance is not required unless you changed insurance companies since your last license plate renewal.

 Michigan Law requires disclosure of the actual odometer reading at the time of transfer or assignment of the vehicle's title.
 Further, the seller must indicate if that reading is actual mileage, not actual mileage, or exceeds the maximum limit of the odometer (usually over 99,999 miles).
-This disclosure is not required if the vehicle has a gross vehicle weight rating of more than 16,000 pounds, is not self-propelled, or is 10 years old or older (MCL 257.233a).
+This disclosure is not required if the vehicle has a gross vehicle weight rating of more than 16,000 pounds, is not self-propelled, or is a 2009 model year or older (MCL 257.233a).